-hard rock mining: risks to community health "hard rock mining is practiced in a manner inherently threatening to human health. relatively few studies have looked at hardrock mining's effects on people living near, downstream or downwind from mines. the goal of this report is to begin to address the gap in scientific study and public information regarding risks for people living near mines. in doing so, it seeks to raise awareness of the importance and urgency of the issue and to catalyze further investigation."
+"Hard rock mining is practiced in a manner inherently threatening to human health.
+Relatively few studies have looked at hardrock mining's effects on people living near, downstream or downwind from mines.
+The goal of this report is to begin to address the gap in scientific study and public information regarding risks for people living near mines.
+In doing so, it seeks to raise awareness of the importance and urgency of the issue and to catalyze further investigation."

 (Use the link above to go to the report.
 Go to the bottom of the introduction and click on View the Publication (PDF) with the right-mouse button, then click on "Save Target As..."
 Then you will have the option to just open it to a temporary file or save it.
 The file has to be opened with Adobe Reader 5.
 When it has opened, look up at bar on the top right, you will see a box that shows the percentage of the viewing size, changing the value to 125% makes for good viewing.)

 This extensive report is a recent one (9/1/04) by the Women's Voices for the Earth, a nonprofit organization in Montana, dedicated to empowering women — who historically have had little power to affect environmental policy — to create an ecologically sustainable and socially just society.
 The report will be on their website soon.

 Research on Hard Rock Mining in Arid Southwest Alluvial Basins